 The educational materials provided are providing recipes which are “very much appreciated” by the participants.
 The group of participants attending cooking classes were provided a small survey.
 An additional series of surveys are planned, which are projected to provide more data.
 While a small portion of attendees submitted the survey, we were able to see a few patterns.
 We see that a majority of the class participants have attended more that one class; with a core group of 4 – 5 attending all of the winter classes.
 On average, just under half of the people who pick up the bags on a regular basis are also attending the cooking classes.

-We offer two bag sizes (large and small).
-However, we only distribute large bags to the hospital program, which is now 160 bags per month.
+We offered two bag sizes (large and small).
+However, we only distributed large bags to the hospital program, which is now 160 bags per month.
 The small bags are offered at the retail store and through the wellness program at New Pal schools.
 HH Extension to public CSA The majority of the bags sold via retail are the small size.
 An average of 10 bags per week through last summer and 5 bags per week through the winter of our first grant year.
-We found that quite a few people dropped off of the program at New Pal by the end of the winter.
+We found that quite a few people dropped from the program at New Pal by the end of the winter.
 Jan, our Market Master is working with the HR person at New Pal to secure more feedback and determine factors in the decline.
 We’ve recognized more interest as the variety grows this spring.
 Therefore, our strongest suspicion is the lack of variety during the winter months as a factor for declining participation at New Pal.